fermyon/bartholomew/content/docs/handlebars.md

 }
 ```

 The list of environment variables is long.
-Any environment variable that begins `HTTP_` is from the web browswer and should not be trust.
+Any environment variable that begins `HTTP_` is from the web browser and should not be trusted.
 A number of variables are [defined by Wagi](https://github.com/deislabs/wagi/blob/main/docs/environment_variables.md) and have a special meaning.

 You can dump the entire contents of `env` using a template like this: